openSUSE/news-o-o/_posts/2011-01-22-opensuse-weekly-news-159-is-out.markdown

 **[Hackweek VI](http://news.opensuse.org/2011/01/19/hackweek-vi/)**

-**Hackweek VI** will take place January 24th â€“ 28th, 2011.
+**Hackweek VI** will take place January 24th – 28th, 2011.

-Hackweek is one of Novellâ€™s biggest ways of giving back to the openSUSE community â€“ by
+Hackweek is one of Novell’s biggest ways of giving back to the openSUSE community – by
       providing developers the opportunity to spend their paid work week contributing to free and open source software instead of their assigned projects.
 Hackweek V produced an amazing variety of projects, including [froxlor](http://www.froxlor.org/) (server